Full Accounting

 With a telos — civilizational flourishing over deep time — the accounting standard becomes derivable:

-Full accounting also requires an institution — a Fourth Branch — whose job is to maintain the ledger.
+Full accounting also requires an institution — a Fourth Branch — whose job is to model mechanisms and maintain the ledger.
 Not to make policy.
 Not to allocate resources.
-Just to measure, report, and make the numbers public.
-An auditor, not a manager.
+To model causal chains, measure outcomes, and make the numbers public — with constitutional weight.
+An auditor and mechanism architect, not a manager — whose findings require a supermajority to override.
 The institution that says: "This is what you're consuming.
 This is what you're building.
-This is the net.
-Decide accordingly."
+This is the net."
+The political system can still decide otherwise, but not cheaply.

 And it requires constitutional architecture that creates consequences.
 A ledger that nobody reads is just paper.
 Automatic constraints — constitutional rules that fire when capital stocks breach thresholds — transform the ledger from informational to operational.
 Switzerland's debt brake is a prototype: fiscal parameters trigger automatic spending adjustments.
 Extend this to demographic thresholds, institutional health metrics, environmental limits.
 Hard rules that ground the democratic tendency to consume capital and defer costs.